25 Retro Fonts Perfect for Nostalgic Design

 Yet another display typeface on this list, Gin and Soda looks like it should be embossed on the packaging of whiskey.
 To me, it’s reminiscent of a “Peaky Blinders” aesthetic and definitely gives a strong 1920s vibe.

-This sans serif font by designer Philippe Moesch is slender and simple, based on circular shapes and a minimalistic style.
+This free retro font by designer Philippe Moesch is slender and simple, based on circular shapes and a minimalistic style.
 Since its look is very light and adaptable, you can experiment with bolder colors and shapes in your design, without oversaturating the overall creation too much.

 If you want a bulky and bold typeface that will surely attract attention, Geomancy fits that criteria.
 Retro, as it seems, is a term hard to define.
 It can mean “looking like it’s from two centuries ago”, but it can also remind us of the 90s and the ads and packaging of those days.
-Geomancy, at least to me, resembles the forms of the letters embedded in old rulers we had at school in those good ol’ days.
+It could also make a cool travel font for a channel about city escapes.

 Script fonts